Best thing about Bovada:

 4. Even in states where online gambling is illegal, prosecution is rare and penalties are usually slight.
 In most cases it's only a misdemeanor, and in some cases it's a minor infraction, like a traffic ticket.
 The penalty in Arkansas is a whopping $25.
 I'm so confident that almost nobody gets jailed for gambling online that I openly offer to pay $100 for each report of a U.S. citizen serving even one night in jail after being sentenced for online gambling (as a player) under any U.S. state law. (details)

 5. Bovada takes players from most states, even from states where Internet gambling is technically illegal.
-See the table below. (source, section 2.3) advertisement
+The states where Bovada does not take players are CO, DE, MD, MI, NJ, NV, and NY. (source, section 2.3) advertisement

 Summary of state laws about online gambling